AloisSeckar/nuxt-ignis/README.md

 ### As a layer (RECOMMENDED)
 Aside from being "forked", `nuxt-ignis` is also available as [NPM package](https://www.npmjs.com/package/nuxt-ignis) that can be referenced as a single-import with all the features incoming.

-1) Add following dependency into your `package.json`:
+1) Add the following dependency into your `package.json`:
 ```
 "nuxt-ignis": "0.2.5"
 ```